-The above tests usually all come under the free BASIC health screening package.
-Great news for all you cheapos! :-) Flu vaccination is frequently offered as well, and always a good idea.
+The above tests usually all come under a free basic health screening package.
+Great news for those who are price-sensitive!
+Flu vaccination is frequently offered as well, and always a good idea.

-Females should also add on a 3-yearly pap smear test.
+Women should also add on a PAP smear test every three years.

-On top of these investigations, I'd probably have my own dad do a Full Blood Count (anaemia check) and Renal Profile (kidney screen).
+On top of these investigations, I would probably have my own dad do a Full Blood Count (anaemia check) and Renal Profile (kidney screen).
 These tests are useful as a "baseline record".

-If you have a family history of colorectal cancer, the Faecal Immunochemical Test (FIT) is also useful to check for blood in your stools, although admittedly kinda icky for most patients to "perform" and collect.
+If you have a family history of colorectal cancer, the Faecal Immunochemical Test (FIT) is also useful to check for blood in your stools.
+Read more about it here.

 - Imaging tests (eg. X-Ray, ultrasound scans): You should never add-on any type of imaging scans.
 Leave it to your doctor to decide if you need any of these.

-- Tumor markers: A really crap screening test - Many patients without cancer may have a positive result, while many patients with cancer will have a normal result.
+- Tumor markers: A possibly inaccurate screening test - Many patients without cancer may have a positive result, while many patients with cancer will have a normal result.

 - Spirometry: Used to check lung function, typically in smokers.
 Pointless screening test.

 - Gout screen: No evidence.
-If you've got gout, you'll know it.
+If you have gout, you will know it.
 Trust me.

 - Rheumatoid factor: No evidence.

-- Hepatitis A, B, C: If you've never had a Hepatitis A/B jab, just go and get it already, why waste time testing.
+- Hepatitis A, B, C: If you have never had a Hepatitis A/B jab, just go and get it already, why waste time testing?
 Hepatitis C?
 No evidence.

 - Heart tests (eg. exercise treadmill, cardiac markers, cardiac profile): No evidence.

 - Tonometry: Check for glaucoma, an eye condition.
-No evidence in absence of family history.
+No evidence in the absence of a family history.